-14.15 If any Technician suffers an injury or any illness after the engagement commences, which prevents the Technician from performing duties, the Producer shall pay the Technician's contracted compensation for the first day of injury or illness one time per Production.
+14.15 If any Technician suffers an injury or any illness after the engagement commences, which prevents the Technician from performing duties, the Producer shall pay the Technician's contracted compensation for one (1) day of injury or illness per twelve (12) week period of engagement.
 The Technician shall report any illness or injury to the Producer as soon as possible so adequate replacement may be made, if necessary.
+For clarity, all unused paid sick days shall be eliminated at the conclusion of the Technician's engagement and shall not be carried over or paid out to the Technician.